ashishu007/ashishu007.github.io/about.md

 - **NLP/ML Research Intern, RGU, UK**
   *(December 2018 - June 2019)*
-	- Information Extraction from Oil and Gas regulatory documents.
+	- Information Extraction and Requirement Mapping from Regulatory Documents.
 	- Classifying compliance requirements and mapping them to different taxonomies of people and equipment.
-	- Successfully classified highly imbalanced text datasets with high F1 score.
+	- Successfully classified highly imbalanced text datasets with high macro-F1 score.
+	- Model being used in production by the company.
 	- Outcome: Offer for a PhD scholarship.

 - **Deep Learning Intern, NIC-Chattisgarh, India** *(August 2018 - December 2018)*
+	- Pronunciation Similarity Matching using Deep Learning.
 	- Developed a Client-server model for pronunciation matching.
 	- Extracted the MFCC features from speech to train a CNN model in Keras.
 	- Model to be used by school students of Chhattisgarh.